Experience motoring history in the heart of beautiful Whiteman Park. Visit us today!

 General Admission Entry Fees

-Adult: $17.50 | RAC (WA) card* $16.50
+Adult: (17 – 64 years) $17.50 | RAC (WA) card* $16.50

-Senior $13.50 | RAC (WA) card* $12.50
+Senior: (65+) $13.50 | RAC (WA) card* $12.50

-Family (2 adults 2 children) $40.00 | RAC (WA) card* $30.00
+Family: (2 adults & 2 children) $40.00 | RAC (WA) card* $30.00

-Companion Card holder – $10.00
+Companion Card holder – $10.00 (carer free of charge)

 *Show your RAC card at entry for discounted entry, maximum of 2 persons per RAC card.

-Entry fees are current as of July 2025 and are subject to change without notice.
+Entry fees are current as of December 2025 and are subject to change without notice.

 Group Bookings